-EMT is taught as a block course consisting of EMS 118, and 119.
+EMT is taught as a block course consisting of EMS 118, and 119 (corequisites).
 Students who wish to enroll in these courses must submit a program application.
 Students must also complete an application to the college and submit transcripts from previously attended schools.
-Information and Admission Packets are available by contacting Beth Ray at (205) 983-5225.
-Packets are also available at the Enrollment Services office at each of our locations and at the EMS offices at the Jefferson and Shelby-Hoover Campuses, and online at www. jeffersonstate.edu/EMS.
+Information and Admission Packets are available by contacting Beth Ray at (205) 983- 5225.
+Packets are also available at the Enrollment Services office at each of our locations and at the EMS offices at the Jefferson and Shelby-Hoover Campuses, and online at www.jeffersonstate.edu/EMS.
 All students successfully completing the EMT Basic course will have the opportunity to take the National Registry of EMT's Examination, which is used by the State of Alabama Department of Public Health to grant an EMT license.
 To be awarded the certificate, the student should complete a graduation application.

-EMT Short Certificate (STC C244)
+Courses required for: EMT Short Certificate (STC C244) Course Title

 Course Title Sem Hrs

-EMS 118 Emergency Medical Technician 9
+EMS 118 Emergency Medica I Technician9

-EMS 119 Emergency Medical Technician Clinical1
+EMS 119 Emergency Medica I Technician Clinical1

+Must be e ligible for ENG 101 ar nd MTH 100

-Total Credit Hours 10
+Total Cree lit Hours